Finxpd

 What Are SPX Options?

 Different from the SPY exchange-traded fund, which is backed by physical shares of stock of firms included in the S&P 500, the SPX is a theoretical index determined by the price of the S&P 500.
-Due to the lack of tradable shares makes the direct investment into SPX impossible.
+The lack of tradable shares makes direct investment into SPX impossible.

 Traders can speculate on whether the SPX’s price will rise or fall by buying and selling options on the index.